dartomOOv/planetarium-api-service/README.md

 ### Optional

-If you want, you can load some data into db using commands:
+If you want, you can load some data into db using command:

 ```
 docker-compose run app sh -c "python manage.py loaddata data.json"